doublespring168/JaPS/README.md

 // Publish to specific subscriber publisher.publish("test", fooBar, "some-subscriber");

+// You need to publish something async because you don't want to block your main thread perhaps?
+// Here you go
+AsyncPublisher asyncPublisher = publisher.async();
+asyncPublisher.publish("test", fooBar);

 // True because we want to force the disconnect so that it will not try to reconnect to the cluster publisher.disconnect(true);